Lucia's Blog: 2020-06-07

 • He may use the power of suggestion to keep us from doing the will of God, Matt.
 16:21-23.

-So with all these warnings about Satan's ways, how do we stop him from causing so much damage and misery?
+So, with all these warnings about Satan's ways, how do we stop him from causing so much damage and misery?
 How do we attack him?
 How can one stand firm and resist him so that he will flee?
-Well, the answer to these questions is found in the Word of God.
+The answer to these questions is found in the Word of God.
 The Word of God urges Christians not to be naive about his schemes, 2 Cor.
 2:11To defeat Satan, we must submit to God, James 4:7.
 We must be sober and remain alert, giving him no opportunity, Eph.
 4:27Jas.
 4:7I Peter 5:8; and finally we must hate him and all sin, Psalm 97:10; Jude 23; 2 Peter 2:10.

 II.
-HOW CAN WE AS CHRISTIANS DEFEND OURSELVES AGAINST THIS POWERFUL ENEMY?
+HOW CAN WE, AS CHRISTIANS, DEFEND OURSELVES AGAINST THIS POWERFUL ENEMY?

-Consider the following suggestions from the Word of God that would help us to overcome our adversary the devil:
+Consider the following suggestions from the Word of God that would help us to overcome our adversary, the devil:

 • We must put on our battle armor: We cannot afford to be naive about Satan's wicked devices.
 Indeed, our conflict with him is a spiritual one.
 Therefore, we must consider his evil ways and be equipped with the whole armor of God to fight back.
 Ephesians 6:10-18 provides us with a list of these protections and arms for battle:

-• truth.
+• Truth.

 • Righteousness.